 In this state of mind, various parts of your brain are being processed simultaneously, which will sometimes result in spontaneous bursts of creative insight.
-This heightened brain state is associated with with peak concentration and extreme levels of cognitive functioning.
+This heightened brain state is associated with peak concentration and extreme levels of cognitive functioning.

 These frequencies are also related to expanded consciousness and feelings of love, reported by experienced meditators such as monks and nuns were practice compassion meditation.

 The frequency of beta waves range from 14 Hz to 30 Hz.
 These brainwaves occur when you are wide awake and this is where we spend most of our waking hours.
-Although these waves are unassuming, many people lack sufficient beta waves which can cause a host of mental and emotional problems such as depression, insomnia and even attention defecit disorder.
+Although these waves are unassuming, many people lack sufficient beta waves which can cause a host of mental and emotional problems such as depression, insomnia, and even attention deficit disorder.
 Healthy levels of beta waves cause you to feel fresh, awake, and full of natural energy.

 Alpha waves are produced when you are calm, lucid, and not thinking.
 The frequency of these waves range from 7 Hz to 13 Hz and this is when we experience peace, clarity, and flow.